-You are welcome on the Bridge at all times except during maneuvers, when there is a pilot on board or the Captain closes the bridge.
+You are always welcome on the Bridge except during maneuvers, when there is a pilot on board or the Captain closes the bridge.
 When Bridge access is restricted, signs will be posted and/or a red light outside the bridge door will be illuminated.